udif/life/README.txt

 life_col:
 Sample the current line for the LED display every time the counter moves to a new row.

+cap_touch:
+This is the entire 3rd support CPLD that handles auxiliary functions: clock generation (dividing main clock by 1023 for the other CPLD), and further dividing the result by 127 for the debouncing logic.
+Reading keys, debouncing them, and outputting only a single pulse on the falling edge of the slower output clock.
+In the future, this will be used for reading the capacitive touch sensor.

 Board construction:
 The design was build on a prototype board, with 3 XC9572XL breakout boards from seeed (these are the cheap v1 boards with one missing I/O).
 The boards (and all other components) were soldered to the board in a few places just to hold them still, and the actual connections were all done via wire-wrap.
 In addition to the breakout boards, we also have onboard:
 1 Oscillator socket